techmasters-ai/compliance-llm-text-editor/README.md

+First step is to add open webui API key.
+All LLM endpoints hit the open webui apis.
+Second step is to run bash manage.sh --start from the command lin

 Managmenet services:
-Fromn the top level director run the following bash command:
+From the top level director run the following bash command:

 manage.sh --start     # Start and build services manage.sh --stop      # Stop and clean everything